yangfei4/AAE_pro/README.md

    ```

 #### Training
 1. There's a training script in the `scripts` directory.
-Before you run it directly, you need to down the training data:
+Before you run it, you need to download the training data using following script:
    ```bash
    ./scripts/download_data.sh
    ```

 2. Then replace `BACKGROUND_IMAGES_GLOB` in `$AE_WORKSPACE_PATH/cfg/train_template.cfg` with the downloaded VOC dataset path.

-3. Finally, you can run the training script:
+3. Start training using:
     ```bash
     ./scripts/train.sh
     ```